 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area has maintained a Congestion Management System since October 1997.
 A major component of the Congestion Management System is the heavy truck route system.
 This truck route system was established to facilitate interregional freight movement.
 To address the significant congestion within the Gainesville Metropolitan Area, particularly in proximity to the University of Florida, the Florida Department of Transportation, at the request of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, placed signage on the State Highway System roadways to identify the truck route system.
-In addition, the City of Gainesville and Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, in October 2003, requested that the Florida Department of Transportation consider designating South 16 Avenue (State Road 226) from Archer Road (State Road 231) as State Road 24A.
-In April, 2004, the Florida Department of Transportation conducted a public hearing on this redesignation.
+In addition, the City of Gainesville and Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, in October 2003, requested that the Florida Department of Transportation consider designating South 16 Avenue (State Road 226) from Archer Road (State Road 24) to Williston Road (State Road 331) as State Road 24A.
+In April 2004, the Florida Department of Transportation conducted a public hearing on this redesignation.
+Subsequently, the Florida Department of Transportation conducted a project, development and environment (PD&E) study.
+This study resulted in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area approval of the transportation system management (TSM) alternative in December 2010 and the programming of intersection modifications for SE 16 Avenue at Main Street and SE 16 Avenue at Williston Road in October 2011.